relandpigte/AC/README.md

 ### How do I get set up? ###

 * DevOPS code is under deploy and is designed to be hosted in AWS
-* utilising GitLab & Cloudformation
+* utilising GitLab & Terraform

 ### Contribution guidelines ###